Have you decided to take the plunge and start feeding your beloved pet the best and most natural diet you can provide?

 When I first started feeding our dogs raw, I dived into the deep end, feeding a PMR or more to the point Franken Prey model raw.

-The above was the motivation, drive and reason for me to create an easy to understand website, due to understanding like no other, all the emotions and struggles one can go through when first starting.
+This was the motivation, drive and reason for me to create an easy to understand website, due to understanding like no other, all the emotions and struggles one can go through when first starting.

 From a beginners guide to more in-depth information can be found in the tabs under this page.